GatsbyCheatsheet/police-brutality-site/README.md

 ## TODO

-- Embeds
+- More embeds
-- All incidents (ordered by most recent desc)
-  - Primitive Pagination
+- Primitive pagination
-- Individual incident page
 - Call to action
 - Map

 - Updates after data is improved:
   - Use supplied id (once it is supplied)
+  - Descriptions (from .md files)
   - Tags; tag pages

 ## Data